What is a Student Visitor Visa?

 You must demonstrate with your application that you are able to afford the tuition fees for the course you are enrolling in and that you have booked a return flight/travel in time for when your visa expires.

-They can either apply for a Student Visitor Visa, if their course if six months or less (or 11 months or less if it is an English language course).
-Otherwise, if it is longer than this, they should apply for a Tier 4 Student Visa which will allow leave to remain based on this category of the points based system.
+They can either apply for a Student Visitor Visa, if their course is six months or less (or 11 months or less if it is an English language course).
+Otherwise, if it is longer than this, they should apply for the Study Visa which will allow them to enter the UK based on this category of the points-based system.

 As well as this, there are other visas that allow you to study in the UK.
 These include the UK Ancestry Visa, the Spouse Visa and the Standard Visitor Visa (although this is only up to 30 days maximum).